spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-4.md

 kubectl create secret generic "spatialos-refresh-token" --from-file=./service-account.txt
 ```

-Finally, navigate to the API credentials overview page in the Google UI & create a new API key.
-After creation, restrict it to the Analytics REST API.
+Finally, navigate to [the API credentials overview page in the Google UI](https://console.cloud.google.com/apis/credentials) of your Google project & create a new API key.
+After creation, restrict the API key to the **Analytics REST API**.
+Next, mount it into Kubernetes:

 ```bash
 kubectl create secret generic "analytics-api-key" --from-literal="analytics-api-key={{your-api-key}}"